 Madagascar will always have a warm place in my heart, this is the place where it all started.
 All the amazing animal and plant species, which you cannot find anywhere else in the world.
-This is about 89% for plant species, 95% of reptiles and 92% of mammals!
-The most popular endemic species are the group of the lemurs (Lemuroidea).
+This is about 89% for plant species, 95% for reptiles and 92% for mammals!
+The most popular endemic species are the group of lemurs (Lemuroidea).

 The island Madagascar

 Due to this isolated location, the native plants and animals were able to evolve into species that we cannot find anywhere in the world.
 Although this does not entirely count for the lemurs, they arrived on the island after it became isolated.
 Lemurs are believed to be evolved from mainland African primates.
 This means that their ancestral much have crossed the Mozambique channel. which is a deep channel between Africa and Madagascar, they crossed the open ocean!

 The most widely accepted theory of how the ancestors of lemurs reached Africa is by rafting. where very small populations rafted from nearby Africa.
 Most likely on tangled mats of vegetation, across the Mozambique channel.
 It is unknown how many of these rafting events took place.
 But all 108 species of lemurs originate from the common ancestors that arrived on Madagascar this way.